Duologic/helm-tanka/README.md

 # Helm Tanka plugin

-A Helm plugin for rendering Tanka/Jsonnet inside Helm charts.
+A Helm plugin for rendering Jsonnet into Helm charts with Tanka.

 Heavily inspired by https://github.com/technosophos/helm-ksonnet.